Having a safety plan can help you stay safe!

 If you are still with your partner…

-- Think of a safe place to go if there is an argument—avoid rooms with no exit (bathroom), or rooms with weapons (kitchen).
+- Think of a safe place to go in case there is an argument.
+Avoid rooms without an exit (i.e. bathrooms) or rooms with weapons (i.e. kitchens).

 - Think about and make a list of safe people to contact.